MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/embed-chat-widget-portal.md

     > [!div class=mx-imgBorder]
     > ![Pre-chat survey in the chat widget.](media/oc-chat-widget-pre-chat.png "Pre-chat survey in the chat widget")

-- **End chat**: A customer can end the chat by selecting the **Close chat** button.
-A confirmation message is displayed before ending the chat.
+- **End chat**: A customer can end the conversation by selecting the **Close chat** button.
+A confirmation message is displayed before ending the conversation.

 > [!NOTE]
 > For advanced configuration like embedding chat widget on specific web pages, see [Create and manage portals](/powerapps/maker/portals/portal-templates).